JasonThomasData/rubiks_cube/README.md

     /maker
     /catalogue

-They both are what they sound like
+They both are what they sound like.
+They are made using TwistySim.
+If you want, delete the contents of `/catalogue` and do it yourself!

-I attempted to make a formal system out of the cube, but it's not useful for finding algorithms.
-However the `observations` file has some interesting insights about the cube.
+The `/maker` is useful for trying out algorithms, since it: 1) relies on entering algorithms to turn the faces, 2) can be reset if you make a mistake.